Bar (river morphology): Mid-channel bars

+Point bars

 A point bar is an area of deposition typically found in meandering rivers.
 Point bars form on the inside of meander bends in meandering rivers.
 As the flow moves around the inside of the bend in the river, the water slows down because of the shallow flow and low shear stresses there reduce the amount of material that can be carried there.
 Point bars are usually crescent shaped and located on the inside curve of the river bend.
 The excess material falls out of transport and, over time, forms a point bar.
 Point bars are typically found in the slowest moving, shallowest parts of rivers and streams, and are often parallel to the shore and occupy the area farthest from the thalweg, on the outside curve of the river bend in a meandering river.
 Here, at the deepest and fastest part of the stream is the cut bank, the area of a meandering river channel that continuously undergoes erosion.
 The faster the water in a river channel, the better it is able to pick up greater amounts of sediment, and larger pieces of sediment, which increases the river's bed load.
 Over a long enough period of time, the combination of deposition along point bars, and erosion along cut banks can lead to the formation of an oxbow lake.

+Mouth bars

 A mouth bar is an elevated region of sediment typically found at a river delta which is located at the mouth of a river where the river flows out to the ocean.
 Sediment is transported by the river and deposited, mid channel, at the mouth of the river.
 This occurs because, as the river widens at the mouth, the flow slows, and sediment settles out and is deposited.
 After initial formation of a river mouth bar, they have the tendency to prograde.
 This is caused by the pressure from the flow on the upstream face of the bar.
 This pressure creates erosion on that face of the bar, allowing the flow to transport this sediment over or around, and re-deposit it farther downstream, closer to the ocean.
 River mouth bars stagnate, or cease to prograde when the water depth above the flow is shallow enough to create a pressure on the upstream side of the bar strong enough to force the flow around the deposit rather than over the top of the bar.
 This divergent channel flow around either side of the sediment deposit continuously transports sediment, which over time is deposited on either side of this original mid channel deposit.
 As more and more sediment accumulates across the mouth of the river, it builds up to eventually create a sand bar that has the potential to extend the entire length of the river mouth and block the flow.